DorothyTamYiLing/GWarrange/documents/tutorials.md

 Four rearrangement boundaries are found, and they potentially refer to two translocation events, as shown in the schematic diagram above.
 Full information of these kmers can be found in output file sim_40genomes_ext7000_merge3_kmer_outdir/kmers_withN/mysplitk_out.txt.
 Plots for split kmers can be found in folder sim_40genomes_ext7000_merge3_kmer_outdir/kmers_withN/splitk_plots.

+Plots for four examples k-mers that indicate translocation boundaries is shown below:

 1100K boundary, “mv_away” k-mer being intact in majority of control genomes in forward orientation and split in majority of case genomes:
 ![sim_kmer895](https://github.com/DorothyTamYiLing/genome_rearrangement/assets/34043893/3c0eea7f-f45c-49ab-ad8d-6c918f46e83d)